 How Coaching Works

-Coaching is helping someone clarify their vision and achieve their goals by providing an ongoing supportive process.
-It’s the same idea as working with a personal trainer when it comes to your fitness.
+Coaching is helping someone clarify their vision and achieve their goals by providing an ongoing supportive skillful process.
+It’s a similar idea to working with a personal trainer when it comes to your fitness, but it’s more holistic than that.

-It’s not a “just do it” pushy approach as in the classic sports coach model.
-I believe life coaching works best when it’s about uncovering the excitement that naturally inspires progress.
-Like releasing a dam.
+The way I do coaching is not a “just do it” pushy approach as in the classic sports coach model.
+I believe career/business/life coaching works best when it’s about uncovering the excitement that naturally inspires progress.
+Like releasing a dam that’s already there inside you.

 Coaching can create movement even when years of therapy or self-help have not.
 (Therapy and self-help can be very useful but are not suitable for all your goals.)